Bacon-Wrapped Shrimp with Jalapeño

 Step 1: Prep the bacon.
 Microwave bacon on high for 1 minute.
 Cut slices in half crosswise and let cool.

 Step 2: Mix the butter sauce.
-In a bowl, combine melted butter, lime juice, garlic powder, black pepper, and oregano.
+In a small bowl, combine melted butter, lime juice, garlic powder, black pepper, and oregano.

 Serving Suggestions